 November 28, 2019

-Mosquito season is behind us, but that doesn't mean we don't have to deal with pests until spring.
+Mosquito season is behind us in Auburn, Augusta, and throughout the entire state, but that doesn't mean we don't have to deal with pests until spring.
 While mosquitoes and other warm-weather pests have gone into hiding, there are other pests that are ready to take their place.
 And, some of those pests that went into hiding can make an appearance in our common areas during the winter months.
 Here are a few things you should know about winter pests in Maine.

 You're probably not going to see most ants inside your Maine home this winter.
 Ants are definitely warm-weather pests.
 But there is one ant that can get into your home and stay inside all year long.
 It is the infamous carpenter ant.
 These ants create galleries inside wood.
 If they have tunnels in a wall that is warmed by your fireplace or boiler, those ants can be active all winter long.
 But they'll need energy to do it.
 This will have them raiding your pantry and kitchen for food.
 You'll have to look for them at night though because carpenter ants are mostly nocturnal.
 While you don't have to worry about carpenter ants infesting your home during the winter, they could already be inside.

 Most pests aren't going to try to get into your home in the winter.
 They're hiding deep in the ground or in caves, crevices, logs, trees and other places in nature.
 Many of them will go into a low energy state that is a lot like hibernation.
 But several pest animals are still active in the winter.
 They don't hibernate.
 Two of the most common animal pests during the winter months are Norway rats and house mice.
 If one of these rodents is exploring your exterior on a cold winter day, it could sense heat coming out and chew its way inside.
 If so, you're likely to start finding signs of rodents in your home, such as:

 - Droppings in the cabinet under your sink, in the backs of your drawers and in attic spaces.